pathriMahanthesh/icamp-sde-1-intern/task-2/task2README.md

 ---

-#### ✅ Option B: Open Directly in Browser

-- Double-click `index.html`
-- Or open it manually in any modern browser

-> Note: Running via a local server is recommended to avoid CORS-related issues.

----

 ## 🔧 Environment Variables

 This project does not require any environment variables.

-A `.env.example` file is included for compliance but remains empty.
+But a `.env.example` file is included for compliance.

 ---